 What We're Reading

 Staying current with scholarship enriches the work of field educators: it teaches us innovative ways to solve perennial field problems, suggests new readings for field seminars, keeps us abreast of current debates in social work education, and even inspires us in our own writing on theory and research.
 “What We’re Reading” presents our brief summaries of the findings of recent publications in field education.
 Our emphasis is on implications for practice.
 Readers are encouraged to suggest articles or books for future review.
-Whenever possible, we have provided links to freely available fulltext articles.

 News & Notes